cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 The Cloudify setup requires a load-balancer to direct the traffic across the Cloudify Management service cluster nodes.
 Any load-balancer can be used provided that the following are supported:
-1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round Robin or any other load sharing policy:
+1. The load-balancer directs the traffic over the following ports to the Manager nodes based on round robin or any other load sharing policy:
    * Port 443 - REST API & UI.
    * Port 53333 - Agents to Manager communication.
    * **Note** Port 80 is not mentioned and should not be load balanced because the recommended approach is to use SSL.
-1. **session stickiness** must be kept.
+1. **Session stickiness** must be kept.

 #### Accessing the Load Balancer Using Cloudify Agents
 In case you use a load-balancer and you want Cloudify agents to communicate with it instead of a specific Cloudify Management service cluster node, you can use the following [Multi-Network Management guide](https://docs.cloudify.co/5.0.0/install_maintain/installation/installing-manager/#multi-network-management) and specify the load-balancer private-IP as the value of the 'external' key under 'networks'.
-Moreover, In case you want all communication of the Cloudify agents to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'networks'.
+Moreover, In case you want all communication of the Cloudify agents to go through the load-balancer, you can specify its private-IP as the value of the 'default' key under 'agent':'networks' (as shown in the config.yaml above).

 #### Installing a Load Balancer
 **Note** Although the load-balancer is not provided by Cloudify, here is a simple example of HAProxy as a load-balancer: